Shashi Bhushan Sahai

-Shashi Bhushan Sahai is an Indian author and former Director General of Police in Bihar.
+Shashi Bhushan Sahai was an Indian author who also served as Director General of Police in Bihar.
+He was a 1952 batch IPS officer.

 Biography

 Shashi Bhushan Sahai was born in Arrah, the headquarters of Shahabad district (now Bhojpur) of Bihar.
 Sahai began his career as a college lecturer in Economics in 1950.
 He joined the Indian Police Service (IPS) in 1952 and rose to be the Director General of Police.
+He died at 90 in Hyderabad.